5genesis/ELCM/README.md

 dictionary with a single key (that defines the name of the Scenario).
 The value for this key is a second dictionary that contains the collection of values that are to be customized by the Scenario.

-When the ELCM requests the deployment of a Network Slice it will create a NEST description.
+When the experiment requests the deployment of a Network Slice the ELCM will create a NEST description.
 The NEST created by the ELCM has 3 main parts:
  - A reference to a base slice descriptor, that must be available in the Katana Slice Manager.
  - A collection of values that are to be overridden from the base slice descriptor, taken from the selected Scenario.
  - A possibly empty list of references to Network Services that are to be included as part of the Network Slice.